openshift-instruqt/instruqt/instruqt-tracks/developing-on-openshift-serverless/02-02-serving/assignment.md

             path: /healthz
 ```

 We now are deploying an instance of a `Service` that is provided by `serving.knative.dev`.
-In our simple example, we define a container `image` and the paths for `health checking` of the service.
+In our simple example we define a container `image` and the paths for `health checking` of the service.
 We also provided the `name` and `namespace`.

 ## Deploy the Serverless Service
-To deploy the service we could deploy the YAML above by executing `oc apply -n serverless-tutorial -f 02-serving/service.yaml`, but one of the best features of serverless is the ability to deploy and work with serverless resources without ever working with yaml.
+To deploy the service we could deploy the yaml above by executing `oc apply -n serverless-tutorial -f 02-serving/service.yaml`, but one of the best features of serverless is the ability to deploy and work with serverless resources without ever working with yaml.
 In this tutorial we will use the `kn` CLI tool to work with serverless.

 To deploy the service execute:
 ```